nicsig/config/.vim/UltiSnips/README.md

 Example:

         call UltiSnips#AddSnippetWithPriority('foo', "hello\nworld", 'test', 'bm', 'all', 1)

+## What's an anonymous snippet?

+A snippet  whose body is  defined outside a  snippet file (python  function, Vim mapping, ...), expanded and immediately discarded (i.e. not added to the global list of snippets).

+## How to expand an anonymous snippet in VimL?

+Invoke `UltiSnips#Anon()`.

+This function can expand an anonymous snippet.
+Its signature is:

+        UltiSnips#Anon(value, [trigger, description, options])

+If you  pass a trigger  and options as arguments,  the snippet will  be expanded only if the word before the cursor matches the trigger, and if the options allow the expansion.
+The description  is not  used, since  the snippet  is discarded  as soon  as the snippet is  expanded, but  is probably  necessary to pass  the options  in third position.

+Usage example:

+        ino <silent>  !!  !!<c-r>=UltiSnips#Anon('hello $1 world $2', '!!')<cr>

+This expands the snippet whenever two bangs are typed.

+## How to expand an anonymous snippet in python?

+Invoke the `snip.expand_anon()` method:

+        snip.expand_anon(my_snippet)
+                         │
+                         └ variable in which you've saved the body of our anonymous snippet

 ## When should I use an autotriggered snippet vs an anonymous snippet?